| Keep Your Fork There was a young woman who had

 and I want them to wonder "What's with the fork?".
 Then I want

 you to tell them: "Keep your fork ... the best is yet to come."
+The pastor's eyes welled up with

 tears of joy as he hugged the young woman good-bye.
 He knew this would be